open-amt-cloud-toolkit/docs/docs/Microservices/MPS/securityMPS.md

+--8<-- "References/abbreviations.md"
 # MPS Security Considerations

-Management Presence Server (MPS) is a cloud agnostic micro-service that enables Intel&reg; AMT-based platforms connecting over the internet to connect securely to manageability consoles.
-In order for a client to securely perform actions on Intel&reg; AMT devices using REST APIs, MPS uses secrets.
+Management Presence Server (MPS) is a cloud agnostic micro-service that enables Intel® AMT-based platforms connecting over the internet to connect securely to manageability consoles.
+In order for a client to securely perform actions on Intel® AMT devices using REST APIs, MPS uses secrets.
 There are six key assets that must be protected:

-* Intel&reg; AMT credentials
+* Intel® AMT credentials
-* Intel&reg; MPS credentials
+* MPS credentials
-* Device Allowlist (List of UUIDs)
+* Device Allowlist (List of GUIDs)
 * APIKey
 * Server Configuration
 * Web User Credentials